 We take a large bunch of Baronetto Rosso cherry tomatoes matured for at least 2-3 months or alternatively ripened under straw for the same amount of time, from the cellar.
 Wash the tomatoes thoroughly, adding bicarbonate of soda, then dry them.
-Then blanch the tomatoes for a few minutes in a pot and blend the skins.
+Then blanch the tomatoes for a few minutes in a pot and blend the skins with a cap and move on to the cooking and vacuum packing stage.
+Once the jars are ready, place them in a pot and cover with boiling water.
+Leave them to stand until the water cools down.